BradysKool/Shopify-Sale-Website/README.md

 You can find most of the code I worked on in SaleWebsite/SaleApp/management/commands.
 There are multiple scripts to get the products and then eventually store them in the Djangons SQL lite.

 Another big part is displaying it on the website and allowing for filtering and searching of the individual products.
-This was done in the
+This was done throughout the rest of all of the files.